verbb/snipcart-dev/readme.md

 ```

 This will pull composer dependencies, install Craft, and install the Snipcart plugin.
 The site will be available at https://snipcart-test.ddev.local, and Mailhog will be running at http://snipcart-test.ddev.local:8025.

+Log into the control panel at https://snipcart-test.ddev.local/admin with username and password `supersecret`.

+Run the content migration separately to populate a Products section with fields and fake Entries.

 ## Testing Setup